yotsapattan/a-queue-data-structure-using-an-array/README.md

-# a-queue-data-structure-using-an-array
-This is a C program that simulates a queue data structure using an array.

 # Queue Implementation in C
 This C program demonstrates a basic queue data structure using an array.
 The program allows enqueueing, dequeueing, and displaying the elements of the queue.